Barfield School, Runfold, near Farnham

 100 per cent of children at the school pass the Common Entrance exam – as a passionately non-selective school that’s a big academic tick.
 Pupils go on to a variety of senior schools including Charterhouse, Churcher’s College, Farnborough Hill, Frensham Heights, Guildford High School, King Edward’s Witley, Lord Wandsworth College, Prior’s Field, RGS Guildford, St Catherine’s, , Salesian College and Tormead.

-Andy Boyle has been at the school for two years, having come from Chandlings School in Oxford where he spent 10 years as Deputy Head Pastoral.
+Andy Boyle arrived at Barfield towards the end of 2019, having come from Chandlings School in Oxford where he spent 10 years as Deputy Head Pastoral.
 As you’d expect from a head whose previous role was centred around pastoral care, he’s big on getting wellbeing right at the school which he believes will then flow through to their academic education.
 He’s warm and friendly, and passionate about putting the children’s happiness and wellbeing centre stage.

 In the Nursery, they start as Hatchlings as two years of age, moving to Owlets from 2-3 and Owls from 3-4.
 The classrooms are spacious and bright with a great outdoor space.
 As well as a secure free-flow outdoor space that’s accessed directly from the classrooms, there’s also a play area with wooden climbing frames, sandpits, a mud kitchen, chalkboards and a much-loved wooden pirate ship.
 As with the rest of the school, outdoor learning is important.